top of page

 Hand-drawn editorial cartoon of bees in a classroom illustrating the idiom Bee’s Knees by Frances Marcellin

-A witty editorial cartoon titled Bee’s Knees showing a literal interpretation of the idiom with bees in a classroom setting to highlight language and word-play.
+This one-panel cartoons shows a literal interpretation of the idiom with bees in a classroom setting to highlight language and word-play.

 Hand-drawn cartoon of painter dipping brush in tea instead of water digitally illustrated by Frances Marcellin